 7. Dental assistant

 Median wage $16.42 per hour, and qualifications vary from state to state.
 Some states have no formal requirements, others require completion of an accredited program and passing an exam.

 Many small businesses have neither the need nor the budget for a full time bookkeeper and hire a part-timer instead.
-Jobs are available in diverse industries and median wage $16.70 per hour.
-There are no formal education requirements to be a bookkeeper—it’s mostly learning on the job.
+Jobs are available in diverse industries and the median wage is $16.70 per hour.
+There are no formal education requirements to be a bookkeeper – it?s mostly learning on the job.
 You need to have basic math skills, and understanding of financial spreadsheets and bookkeeping software.

 10. School bus drivers

 Few people think of this job when it comes to part-time situations, but it can be one of the most lucrative.
 Not only is the pay well above minimum wage (with a median rate of $14.02 per hour) but it can also come with benefits such as health insurance.
 This is one of the least flexible jobs because it requires more rigid hours than most part-time jobs, but you?ll have summers and all holidays off.